lingyi-owl/jena_workshop/_episodes/51_exploring_data.md

 #### Download the data

-The input data for the workshop today can be found [here](https://github.com/lingyi-owl/jena_workshop/tree/gh-pages/data).Store these data in the folder of Viriomic-Workshop/day5_ecology/data/.
+The input data for the workshop today can be found [here](https://github.com/lingyi-owl/jena_workshop/tree/gh-pages/data).Store these data in the directory of Viriomic-Workshop/day5_ecology/data/.

 #### Load data